 Directions

-- Fry: Heat oil and butter in a large pan.
-Fry fishcakes for 3-4 minutes on each side until golden and crisp.
-Serve immediately with lemon wedges
+- Fry the fish cakes: Heat the oil and butter in a large frying pan over a medium heat.
+Fry the patties for 3 to 4 minutes on each side until they turn golden brown.